Getting Started

 • Create a thirdweb client

-THIRDWEB_SECRET_KEY=[YOUR SECRET KEY]
+THIRDWEB_SECRET_KEY=[YOUR PROJECT SECRET KEY]

 Create a thirdweb client in your script.